-Although you certainly can read this book from cover to cover if you like, the book is designed to be a reference to hundreds of features in BSD systems that are most useful to power users and systems administrators.
+Although you certainly can read this book from cover to cover if you like, it is designed to be used as a reference to the hundreds of features in Mac OS X systems that are most useful to power users and systems administrators.
 Because information is organized by topic, instead of alphabetically, you don't have to know the commands in advance to find what you need to get the job done.

-Most of the features described in this book will work equally well in FreeBSD, NetBSD, OpenBSD, and other BSD systems.
+Most of the features described in this book will work equally well on Mac OS X as well as FreeBSD, NetBSD, OpenBSD, and other BSD systems.
 In fact, many of the commands described here are in such widespread use that you could use them exactly as described here on most Linux and UNIX systems as well.